PKTwentyTwo/iso-shinjuku/README.md

 ## System, not database
 As there are 2<sup>82</sup> rules that might need to be kept track of, a database for all of them would require millions of yottabytes.
 Instead, the project is a database system; peoople investigating rules can fork this repository, add the contributers to the rule as contributers to their fork, then keep the database updated through merge/push requests.

+## Setup
+The requirements to run the software can be found in /doc.

+## Usage
+To interact with a locally cloned copy of the database, run syncmd.py.
+It is a command line interface with commands suited for uploading components and compiling syntheses.
+Documentation of commands can be found in /doc/cmd, or by running the command 'help'